 Paying close attention to your organization’s revenue cycle will be an increasingly important priority as the healthcare industry responds to the complex issues of the coronavirus pandemic.
 Specialized revenue cycle management software will help you speed up cash flow and boost revenue while improving your success rate with clearinghouse claims.

-We’ve made it easy for you to get started with RCM software and to learn how to deploy it with maximum effectiveness for your team.
-Check out our free RCM software video series to learn more about the features you need in an RCM solution.
+We’ve made it easy for you to get started with revenue cycle management software and to learn how to deploy it with maximum effectiveness for your team.
+Check out our free RCM software video series to learn more about the features you need in a revenue cycle management solution.

 About Stephen O'Connor

 Stephen O'Connor is the Director of Brand and Digital Marketing, responsible for many aspects of Advanced Data Systems Corporation’s (ADS) marketing, including product marketing, customer acquisition, demand generation, brand, brand design, and content marketing.

 Stephen has more than 20 years of healthcare industry experience.
 Prior to ADS, Stephen spent 11 years at Medical Resources Inc. (MRI), most recently as the Manager of Marketing & Internet Services, where he and his teams were responsible for all marketing efforts and the market positioning of MRI’s services.